Training camp (NFL): Differences with baseball

 A handful of teams still use somewhat distant locations at the fringes of their markets to promote their team.
-For instance, the Buffalo Bills moved their training camp from SUNY Fredonia to Saint John Fisher College in suburban Rochester; as a team representing one of the smallest cities in the NFL, the holding of training camp in the nearby city of Rochester allows the Bills to lay claim to a larger portion of upstate New York, thus taking advantage of a market closer in size to other teams in the NFL (similar rationale was used for the Bills' games in Toronto, Ontario, Canada, prior to 2014).
+For instance, the Buffalo Bills moved their training camp from SUNY Fredonia to Saint John Fisher College in suburban Rochester; as a team representing one of the smallest cities in the NFL, the holding of training camp in the nearby city of Rochester allows the Bills to lay claim to a larger portion of upstate New York, thus taking advantage of a market closer in size to other teams in the NFL (similar rationale was used for the former Bills Toronto Series).

 The Dallas Cowboys have historically hosted their training camp in locales very distant from their home market, even before they were given the moniker "America's Team" in the late 1970s.
 The Cowboys have held their training camp at the River Ridge Playing Fields in Oxnard, California, located in Ventura County, off and on since 2004.
 Despite the Rams returning to Southern California and the Cowboys constructing a considerable multipurpose facility in Frisco, Texas, whose main lure is being the team's practice facility, the Cowboys continue to hold the early part of their training camp in Oxnard annually.

-The Las Vegas Raiders, despite moving from Oakland, California, to Las Vegas in 2020 kept their training camp at the Napa Valley Marriott and Redwood Middle School in Napa, California, which they have used for training camp since 1996.
+The Raiders, despite moving from Oakland to Las Vegas in 2020, kept their training camp at the Napa Valley Marriott and Redwood Middle School in Napa, California, which they have used since 1996.
 The site allows the team to keep a connection to Northern California and the Bay Area fan base.

 Another difference between spring training and training camp is that true intra-squad games do not take place (anymore), though informal scrimmages are very common.
 Split-squad games never happen in the NFL.
 Fairly commonly, two teams hold a short joint camp and scrimmage at a neutral site in addition to their main camp.
+In some cases, a team hosting another team for a preseason game may invite that team to arrive a day or two early, so they can hold a joint practice session(s).